What Is Cryptocurrency?

 Selling on Monica (Recommended for Beginners)

-6. Receive Naira automatically in your bank account (5-40 min)
+- Receive Naira automatically in your bank account (under 60 seconds after blockchain confirmation)

 Monica is ideal for beginners because there is no complex trading interface, no order books, and no P2P matching.
 You just send and receive.
 For a complete walkthrough, see the Monica Wallet Guide.